ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 local Switch = script:GetCustomProperty("Switch"):WaitForObject()
 ```

 - `local` is a **keyword** that indicates that you are making a variable.
-We use the term `local` here because it will only be accessible from this script rather than being accessible from other scripts.
+You use the term `local` here because it will only be accessible from this script rather than being accessible from other scripts.
 - `Switch` is the variable name.
 You can name it anything but it's important to create variables with self-explanatory names so our scripts are easy to read and understand.
 - `script` refers to the script itself as it exists in the project.
-- `GetCustomProperty(string name)` is a function that gets a reference to the object in the **Custom Property** that we added in **Setting the Custom Properties**.
+- `GetCustomProperty(string name)` is a function that gets a reference to the object in the **Custom Property** that you added in **Setting the Custom Properties**.
-- `WaitForObject()` is a function of the **Custom Property** object we referenced that prevents the script from trying to find it before it has been loaded into the game.
+- `WaitForObject()` is a function of the **Custom Property** object you referenced that prevents the script from trying to find it before it has been loaded into the game.

 ### Reference the Light

-Since the switch will be turn on and off a light, we also need to add a reference of it into the script.
+Since the switch will be turn on and off a light, you also need to add a reference of it into the script.

 Type the following into the next line of `LightSwitchToggle`: